shubhamdawande/Generative-AI-Roadmap-2024/README.md

 # Generative-AI-Roadmap-2024

-This repository contains a visual roadmap to help guide individuals interested in pursuing a career in data science specifically in generative AI.
+This repository contains a visual roadmap to guide individuals interested in pursuing a career in data science specifically in generative AI.

 The roadmap covers various essential topics, techniques and tools used in the industry today.
 This is based off my experience working with clients on various products.